Sleep Disorders

 • Short-acting anesthetic agents are preferred. | |

 In instances where general anesthesia is required, adjunct pharmacologic management may help with postoperative extubation.
-One case report suggested that caffeine may lead to a more rapid emergence from anesthesia through elevation of ionized cyclic adenosine monophosphate and blockade of the adenosine receptor (23).
-Comparatively, in individuals with TBI-related acquired central alveolar hypoventilation, a small case series suggested that treatment with 5HT3 receptor antagonist, ondansetron, helped improve ventilator synchrony, potentially through blockade of inhibitory neurons that terminate in the ventral respiratory group (67).
-On occasion, central hypoventilation due to brainstem lesions or compression may be unmasked with the use of anesthesia (113).
+One case report suggested that caffeine may lead to a more rapid emergence from anesthesia through elevation of ionized cyclic adenosine monophosphate and blockade of the adenosine receptor (22).
+Comparatively, in individuals with TBI-related acquired central alveolar hypoventilation, a small case series suggested that treatment with 5HT3 receptor antagonist, ondansetron, helped improve ventilator synchrony, potentially through blockade of inhibitory neurons that terminate in the ventral respiratory group (65).

 Chronic respiratory disease in childhood can be a major stressor for families.
-The parents of children with congenital central hypoventilation syndrome have poor sleep quality, increased daytime sleepiness, and higher scores on a depression index than the parents of healthy subjects (82).
-In such cases, is important to counsel parents on the importance of their own wellness as well as establish cautious but hopeful expectations regarding the efficacy of therapies.
+The parents of children with congenital central hypoventilation syndrome have poor sleep quality, increased daytime sleepiness, and higher scores on a depression index than the parents of healthy subjects (80).
+In such cases, it is important to counsel parents and other caregivers on the importance of their own wellness as well as establish cautious but hopeful expectations regarding the efficacy of therapies.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.